pfnet-research/node-menoh/README.md

 Or, you could add `/usr/local/lib` to [system library path](http://howtolamp.com/articles/adding-shared-libraries-to-system-library-path/).

 #### Windows
+##### menoh import library and dll
-You can download pre-build DLLs from [here](https://github.com/pfnet-research/menoh/releases/tag/v1.0.2).
+You can download pre-build DLLs from [here](https://github.com/pfnet-research/menoh/releases/tag/v1.1.0).
 The import library (menoh.lib) and its header files are bundled in this module and built during its installation.
-> Current version uses the import library built with *native* menoh v1.0.2.
+> Current version uses the import library built with *native* menoh v1.1.0.

-You will need to copy the DLLs into a folder that is included in the `PATH` environment variable (e.g. C:Windows\\SysWOW64\\)
+Copy menoh.dll found in the pre-build package to C:Windows\\System32\\.

+##### MKL-DNN
+Follow [this instruction](https://github.com/intel/mkl-dnn/blob/master/README.md) to install MKL-DNN lbrary and its dependencies.
+You may optionally download prebuild pacakge from [here](https://github.com/pfnet-research/menoh/releases/tag/v1.1.0).

-> The mklml.dll (included in the pre-built package for the native menoh v1.0.2) depends on `msvcr120.dll`.
+> The mklml.dll (included in the pre-built package for the native menoh v1.1.0) depends on `msvcr120.dll`.
 If
 > your system does not have it, install [Visual C++ 2013 Redistibutable Package](https://support.microsoft.com/en-us/help/3179560/update-for-visual-c-2013-and-visual-c-redistributable-package).